w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 ### Action Scopes

-**Service Facilitator:** Qualifies actions taken in the context of the assignee employing a service facilitator.
+**Service Facilitator:** The debtor requests the creditor allow a service facilitator to access the asset.

-**Audit:** Qualifies actions taken in the context of a proposed audit of the assignee by the assigner.
+**Audit:** The debtor requests the creditor to accede to an audit

 Service Facilitator Example: A user of Exchange X data would like a Service Facilitator to assist them in processing the data internally.
 Before they are allowed to do so, they must *request* permission.
 In some cases, simply making the request is enough to satisfy the terms of the agreement.
 But, as we'll see in the next duty, sometimes it's only the beginning of the process.